datastax/nodejs-driver/doc/features/paging/README.md

 user as they come through the network.

 The driver only requests a limited number of rows each time (`5000` being the default `fetchSize`).
-To retrieve the rows beyond this default size, use one of the several paging mechanisms.
+To retrieve the rows beyond this default size, use one of the following paging mechanisms.

 ## Automatic paging